jovepsala/altostratus/README.md

-# Sample web application for Cloud and Edge Computing course
+# sample web application for Cloud and Edge Computing course

 This repository provides a sample Python web application implemented using the Flask web framework and hosted using ``gunicorn``.
 It is intended to be used to demonstrate deployment of Python web applications to OpenShift 3.
 This repository was forked and modified from the original located at https://github.com/OpenShiftDemos/os-sample-python.